 But, let’s for the argument’s sake, even entertain the idea that he really died.
 What is death?
 To a mere mortal, an average person on the street, it is the end of life and either oblivion or, to the more religious ones, a final journey to Heaven or Hell.

 Yet to a high level Qigong masters like master Tian it is simply a return to reality which they never left.
 Death is an illusion to start with.
 The soul was never born and can never die.
 When smelling fragrances during the practice of Fragrant Qigong it is a sign that one’s energy (a part of their spirit) has been connected to the masters of Fragrant Qigong, all of them - past and present.

 But how is it possible when all past masters are already dead and, most of them, long ago.
 When masters of Qigong reach enlightenment and leave their bodies behind, they do not do it to die.
 They leave the part that was never alive (the body) in order to fully embrace life (spirit, reality).
-Most people have no idea that our natural state is without the body and that we use the body only to express in form the formless.
+Most people have no idea that our natural state is without a body and that we use the body only to express the formless - in form.